hugeinc/es6-node-mongo-boilerplate/README.md

 ### virtual hosts

 Look in /index.js for vhost configuration.

+You'll need to add new tasks in gulpfile.js for front-end compilation

+i.e.
+`dynamicTasks('virtualdomain');`

 make sure you have local virtual domains forwarded to 127.0.0.1 for development.